onlydevelop/lambda-deploy/README.md

 ## Step 2: Create a local profile and use in terraform

-Create an user with AWSLambdaFullAccess and IAM::CreateRole, with programmatic access and then configure your ~/.aws files as follows.
+Create an user with AWSLambdaFullAccess and IAM::CreateRole, IAM::ListInstanceProfilesForRole, IAM::DeleteRole with programmatic access and then configure your ~/.aws files as follows.

 ```
 $ cat ~/.aws/config